nhsd-exeter/dos-integration/documentation/adr/010-Improve-Application-Performance.md

 Pros:

-* DI's Performance can scale dramatically (1X - 1000X)
+* DoS Integration's Performance can scale dramatically (1X - 1000X)
 * Reduced code means less maintenance.
 Orchestrator is difficult to read and understand the message processing.
 * No Additional Cost
 * Easy to add new cohorts or add specific routes for DoS types